newbapi/newbapi-website/about.md

 # Welcome to NewbAPI.com!

-NewbAPI is a free API that provides 1K requests, with no hidden fees.
-It's perfect for class projects, hackathons, and more.
+Perfect for beginners and experts alike.
+With a free plan that includes 1,000 requests, it's easy to get started with a class project or hackathon.

 ### Meaning
 **newb** <br>